Perspective | Baseball values conformity. That’s not a fit in this era of unrest.

 Yet unlike in the NBA and the NHL — which wiped their schedules clean Thursday as the country grappled with Blake’s shooting, which followed the death of George Floyd at the hands of police, which followed four centuries of institutional racism that America cannot shake — Major League Baseball staged games in four cities Thursday.
 The night before, several individual players sat out, even as their teammates played on.

 Of the locker rooms in the four major North American professional sports, baseball clubhouses are the most complex.
-They are home to players from a wider variety of backgrounds than any other — rich White kids from the suburbs whose parents can afford $100 aluminum bats side by side with kids who grew up on dirt floors in the Dominican Republic, kids from middle America and Asia and everywhere in between.
+They are home to players from a wider variety of backgrounds than any other — rich White kids from the suburbs whose parents can afford $100 aluminum bats side by side with kids who grew up on dirt floors in the Dominican Republic, kids from Middle America and Asia and everywhere in between.

 The way that mix works, the way all of those diverse cultures form unified teams, is less by amplifying and celebrating the differences than by stripping away those qualities and focusing on the similarities.
 There may seem to be a lesson there, in these times, because we would all do well to find common ground even if two weeks of convention-watching might make it seem as if there is none.